 February is one of our favourite months to go travelling.
-With the UK still firmly in the grip of winter, we love the idea of swapping the ice scraper for a sun lounger.
-From long weekend to long haul, here’s our rundown of the top destinations to beat the winter blues this February.
+With the UK still firmly in the grip of winter.
+We love the idea of swapping the ice scraper for a sun lounger.
+From long weekend to long haul.
+Here’s our rundown of the top destinations to beat the winter blues for your February getaways.

 Paris – Best For Romantics